Investigators, Staff, and Assistants

 Links: Faculty page, ResearcherID, Google Scholar Profile

-Andrew Rundle, Dr.P.H., is associate professor of Epidemiology at the Mailman School of Public Health.
+Andrew Rundle, Dr.P.H., is a Professor of Epidemiology at the Mailman School of Public Health.
 His research focuses on physical activity and obesity.
 He is studying the mechanisms through which sedentary lifestyles and obesity cause cancer, as well as the influence of societal factors such as the built environment, neighborhood socio-economic status, and immigration and acculturation on sedentary behavior and overweight/obesity.
 He is also the PI of the Columbia Center for Children’s Environmental Health’s childhood obesity project.